Zeioth/garbage-day.nvim/README.md

 ![screenshot_2023-11-05_22-15-30_096966913](https://github.com/Zeioth/garbage-day.nvim/assets/3357792/449858f2-13a1-44d3-96ab-96e1f8df1432)

 ## Why
-In many scenarios, unmanaged LSP clients running on background can take severl Gb of RAM.
+In many scenarios, unmanaged LSP clients running on background can take several Gb of RAM.
 So I wrote this LSP garbage collector for [NormalNvim](https://github.com/NormalNvim/NormalNvim).
 It has no dependencies, so use it as you want.

 ## How to setup
 Add this to lazy